 “Currently Not Collectable” Status

 Taxpayers under financial hardships (loss of job, decrease in pay, foreclosure threat, etc.) may be eligible to request to be placed in a special ‘Not Collectable’ status.
 Interest and penalties continue to accrue, but no ‘enforced’ collection activities like levies and liens take place.
-Taxpayers often have to prove the financial hardship by providing documentation such as bank statements, pay stubs, utilities bills, and other receipts.
+Taxpayers often have to prove the financial hardship by providing documentation such as bank statements, pay stubs, utility bills, and other receipts.

 Taxpayers in limited circumstances may be eligible for an Offer-In-Compromise.
 Taxpayers may be able to settle their debt for substantially less for the following reasons: Doubt-as-to-Liability, Doubt-as-to-Collectability, and effective tax administration.
 Financial data is used in a special formula to calculate a minimum offer amount.

 Please be aware that national firms that purport to ‘settle your debt for pennies on the dollar’ are mostly referral services to firms just like ours.
 These national ads are expensive and you can be sure that a high percentage of your overstated fee is going to pay for the advertisement.
 We charge a fair, uninflated fee, and we will not submit an offer that we do not think will be accepted.